elidoran/chain-builder/README.md

 5. resume: when the `resume` function, returned from `control.pause()`, is called
 6. stop: when `control.stop()` is called
 7. fail: when `control.fail()` is called
+8. disable: when `control.disable()` or `chain.disable()` is called
+9. enable: when `chain.enable()` is called *and* its target actually needed enabling
-8. done: when the chain is done executing because all functions have been run, or, because stop/fail were called
+10. done: when the chain is done executing because all functions have been run, or, because stop/fail were called

 # JavaScript Style Usage